OpenSidewalks/OpenSidewalks-Schema/README.md

 [Points](#points) are point features that do not contain network metadata.
-These are features relevant to the pedestrian network that are nevertheless not (yet) represented as elements of it: they are nearby and useful for producing descriptions, flagging potential barriers, etc. Point features are not required for producing a valid OpenSidewalks dataset.
+These are features relevant to the pedestrian network that are nevertheless not (yet) represented as elements of it: they are nearby and useful for producing descriptions, flagging potential barriers, etc. Points are not required for producing a valid OpenSidewalks dataset.

 ### Entity type inference